REGISTRATION

-All students must complete online registration prior to their departure for the UK.
+All students can only fully complete online Registration AFTER arrival in the UK.
 Registration is your central activation of your administrative record, which pre-creates your Student ID card - it has nothing to do with course unit enrolment.

-There are two online registration processes which you must complete:
+There will be three online registration steps/processes which you must complete:

 Details of these processes can be found via this link: http://www.welcome.manchester.ac.uk/new-students/get-ready/